 3. Don’t wait until you have acquired investment or found the perfect business partner - start testing your idea today!

-Michael Johnston is a graduate of the RMIT Bachelor of Communication (Media) (2014), he is willing to answer your questions about starting a new business.
-Find him in the Members section.
+Michael Johnston is a graduate of the RMIT Bachelor of Communication (Media)

 'If I wasn’t passionate about the work that we do, I would not have been able to overcome the many barriers, challenges and difficulties that inherently come with entrepreneurship.' - Michael Johnston Founder and Creative Director of Momentary